The things I use

 Hardware

 - 16” MacBook Pro.
 It has an M2 chip.
-I like it a lot.
+I like it a lot, but it’s a company machine, not mine.

 - A Logitech G502 Hero mouse.
 It’s a great mouse, but I’m not good enough at videogames for my mouse to have ever been the bottleneck.
 I do love the unlockable scroll wheel for whizzing through long web pages.

-- An MSI gaming laptop at home.
+- An MSI Raider GE68 gaming laptop at home.
 Not the cheapest way to get a decent gaming rig, but boy is it pretty.
+It has a lot of oomph, but it runs pretty hot.

 - A black fineliner or gel ink pen.
-I’m not picky about the brand, so long as it doesn’t scratch on the paper too much.
-I always wanted to be the kind of person who has a favourite pen and just stockpiles them, but I’m not there yet.
+I’m not picky about the brand, so long as it doesn’t scratch too much.

 Software